HesselM/rpicross_notes/12-wiringpi.md

 # Wiring Pi
-Library to control GPIO / PWM on the Raspberry Pi.
-Original website: http://wiringpi.com/
+Library to control GPIO / PWM on the Raspberry Pi using [wiringPi](http://wiringpi.com/)

 Steps on this page are derived from http://wiringpi.com/download-and-install/